cytopia/mysqldump-secure/README.md

 **Dump Options**

 You can specify custom mysqldump parameters in the configuration file.
 The default configuration dumps databases including events, triggers and routines.
-The dump is done via 'single-transaction' to also take transactional tables into account and via --quick in case of very large tables.
+The dump is done via `--single-transaction` to also take transactional tables into account.
 All those parameters are customizable so alter them as desired.

 **Compression**

-Databases can be writting to disk via gzip compression in order to save storage
+Databases can be writting to disk via `gzip` compression in order to save storage.

 **Logging**

 You can turn on logging to file.

-**tmpwatch integration**
+**Tmpwatch Integration**

-You can enable deletion of backup files older than X hours (requires tmpwatch to be installed)
+You can enable deletion of backup files older than X hours (requires [tmpwatch](http://linux.die.net/man/8/tmpwatch) to be installed)

 **Verbosity**